yaoyao-wang/P-E-Ratio/README.md

 ### · Step Two: Parameter Setting

-    eps = financial('ESD_FACTSET:AMEX;SPY', "EARNINGS_PER_SHARE", "TTM")
+    eps = financial(syminfo.tickerid, "EARNINGS_PER_SHARE", "TTM")

     pe = close/eps

-(1) We first locate all S&P 500 earning per share through the past 12 months.
+(1) We first locate all earning per share through the past 12 months.

-(2) The first line will give us all historical earnings that SPY has gained.
+(2) The first line will give us all historical earnings that a stock has gained.

 (3) We calculate the P/E Ratio by dividing the current close price by the earnings per share.